Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Introduction

+Recent computational materials studies have used machine-learning surrogates to accelerate spatiotemporal prediction of evolving fields, including recurrent models for microstructure evolution\cite{Farizhandi2023,Qin2023} and machine-learning surrogates for high-rate fracture simulations\cite{Moore2018,fernandez2021accelerating,GarciaCardona2022}.
+Related computational studies have also examined shock response in porous systems, including shock-induced void collapse in nanoporous metals\cite{Wang2021}.
+Together, these studies motivate the present work on reduced-cost, multi-field prediction of shock response in porous and architected lattice materials.

-We address this gap with a Multi‑field Spatio‑Temporal Model (MSTM) that autoregressively evolves the complete two‑dimensional state of shocked porous and lattice materials.
-Our network simultaneously predicts density, pressure, temperature, energy, two velocity components and a material indicator using a hybrid convolutional–LSTM architecture trained on high‑fidelity hydrocode data.
+We introduce a Multi-field Spatio-Temporal Model (MSTM) that autoregressively evolves the complete two-dimensional state of shocked porous and architected lattice materials.
+The model simultaneously predicts density, pressure, temperature, energy, two velocity components, and a material indicator using a hybrid convolutional-LSTM framework trained on high-fidelity hydrocode data.
+We train two separate instances of this same MSTM architecture, one on the porous dataset and one on the architected lattice dataset, and report results for each.

-The main contributions of this work are: \begin{enumerate} \item We develop a hybrid CNN–LSTM architecture that predicts seven coupled fields in time, representing, to our knowledge, the first multi‑field, spatio‑temporal surrogate for shock propagation in meso‑structured materials. \item We demonstrate the model on both porous and lattice configurations, showing mean errors of 1.4\% (porous) and 3.2\% (lattice) and speedups of three orders of magnitude relative to direct simulation. \item We systematically assess performance and generalization, including tests on unseen porosities, lattice angles, and loading conditions, showing that in the most challenging lattice model, MSTM preserves integrated quantities (mass, pressure, temperature) with a mean error of 5\% and supports design and uncertainty studies across a wide parameter space.
+The main contributions of this work are: \begin{enumerate} \item We present a multi-field spatio-temporal surrogate for shock propagation in meso-structured materials that autoregressively predicts seven coupled fields, density, pressure, temperature, energy, material indicator, and two velocity components, from high-fidelity hydrocode data. \item We evaluate the framework on both porous and architected lattice materials, where it achieves mean root mean squared errors of 1.4\% and 3.2\%, respectively, together with more than three orders of magnitude reduction in inference time relative to direct simulation. \item We assess predictive performance on held-out cases within the studied simulation setting, including unseen porosities, lattice angles, and loading conditions.
+In the more challenging architected lattice case, MSTM maintains mass-averaged pressure, temperature, and density within about 5\% over the rollout. \item We perform a controlled comparison against seven single-field spatio-temporal models under identical training and rollout settings, and show that joint multi-field prediction improves accuracy and structural fidelity. \end{enumerate}